-Is life insurance with mitral valve prolapse possible?
+Is life insurance with a mitral valve prolapse possible?
 Are you looking for life insurance with Barlow’s Syndrome, floppy valve syndrome, or click-murmur syndrome?
 How often is mitral valve prolapse life insurance approved?
 How much does it cost?

 You may feel a bit stressed, nervous and even anxious when you apply for life insurance, especially if you have a heart condition.
 Fear not!
 At Heart Life Insurance we deal with heart conditions like mitral valve prolapse and issue life insurance approvals daily.